AbodAly/Landing-Page/README.md

 # Landing-Page

-TOP Projcet Lading page using flexbox layout model
+TOP Project Lading page using flexbox layout model

 ## how the project should look

 ---

 ![out-come](./images/01.png)